bchareyre/yade-mpi/doc/sphinx/user.rst

 .. |paraview-glyph-icon| image:: fig/paraview-glyph-icon.png

 Spheres will only appear as points.
 To make them look as spheres, you have to add "glyph" to the ``p1-spheres.*`` item in the pipeline using the |paraview-glyph-icon| icon.
-Then set (in the Object insepector)
+Then set (in the Object inspector)

 * "Glyph type" to *Sphere*
 * "Radius" to *1*